-We all like to now where the food we are eating has come from, whether eating at home or dining out.
+We all like to know where the food we are eating has come from, whether eating at home or dining out.

-As children almost evertyhing we eat came from within the locality.
+As children, almost everything we eat came from within the locality.

 Photo: Michael McLaughlin

 The local butcher shop, greengrocers, and fishmongers, all sourced their food locally.

 But the more we learn about mass food production and the dangers of man-made fats, allied to the increasing use of sugar and its substitutes, we yearn for the old way of growing food locally and naturally which we now know produces the healthiest food.

 In light of all this, it is good to see Ballina restaurant, Belleek Castle, being recognised for its Trojan efforts to source all of its meat, fish, and vegetables from Co Mayo and regional food producers.

 Bord Bia has just named Belleek Castle as the Just Ask Restaurant of the Year 2014 – a campaign that encourages diners to seek information on where the food on their plate comes from and also urges restaurants to provide such information on menus.